 with better health and sanitation knowledge

-Health leaders continue to expand on their knowledge by progressing through first-responder training.
-106 health leaders have been trained as Basic Care Providers, equipping them to provide basic emergency assistance in their communities.
+106 Health Leaders have been trained as Basic Care Providers, equipping them to provide basic emergency assistance.

 Your support is empowering these women—and millions more like them—to build a healthier future their families.

 "Prevention is better than cure."